build-on-aws/content/tutorials/automating-multiple-environments-with-terraform/index.md

 }
 ```

-Let's confirm the backend configuration is correct by initializing Terraform by running `terraform init`:
+Let's confirm the backend configuration is correct by initializing Terraform by changing into the `environment-infra` directory, and then running `terraform init`:

 ```bash
 $ terraform init